liorocks/Pagination/README.md

 This package gives you ability to change the display output of rendered pagination elements for Front-end Frameworks, such as: [Semantic UI](http://semantic-ui.com/collections/menu.html#pagination), [Zurb Foundation](http://foundation.zurb.com/docs/components/pagination.html) and [UIKit](http://getuikit.com/docs/pagination.html).

+With this package it is also very easy to create custom pagination HTML output.

 ## Installation

 To install `landish/pagination` package, you have to run the following command in your Terminal, or Comand Promt: